midnightntwrk/midnight-architecture/components/WalletBackend/Indexer-gap-analysis.md

   - returns list of transactions matching the key upon authenticated session, list of matching transactions is a private data, which leads to possibility of linking behavior of specific wallet of group of them
+  - lives only in memory, i.e. the client's key material gets removed from memory when the filter stops

 Ideally all operations are conducted in a trustless and privacy-preserving way to the extent that end-users do not have to run their own infrastructure in order to maintain